 Delinquent Lease and Long-Term Use Agreement Rental Accounts

 The Real Estate Office with the support of University Services Finance, is responsible for managing the rental account and collections process for Leases and Use Agreements managed by the Real Estate Office.
 Nonpayment of rent or other amounts due pursuant to the terms of the Lease or Use Agreement is typically considered a default and cause for termination.
 Each agreement will specify when a late fee is charged for late rent payments and when interest accrues to the rental account.
 Typically, rent is considered late 10 days after the due date, and interest is retroactively accrued if payment is not received within 30 days of the due date.
 The Lease or Use Agreement will specify how payments are applied to delinquent accounts.
 The payment is most often applied first to the late charge, then to the interest, and then to the base rent due.

 Collection Process for Delinquent Rents

-Nonpayment of amounts due pursuant to the terms of the use agreement, co-sponsorship agreement, etc. is typically a default and cause for termination.
-The use, co-sponsorship or other agreement will specify when any late fee is added to a delinquent account and when interest begins to accrue.
-The collections process for delinquent payments on a use, co-sponsorship and other agreements has a much shorter time line than for lease agreements.
-To discuss the collections process for a specific use, co-sponsorship or other agreement, contact the Senior Real Estate Specialist.
-In the event of serious delinquency of a use agreement payment, contact the Office of General Counsel and Real Estate Office to discuss the appropriate collection process, which may include referring the amount outstanding to a qualified collection agency or to conciliation court.
+Nonpayment of amounts due pursuant to the terms of the Use Agreement is typically a default and cause for termination.
+The Use Agreement will specify when any late fee is added to a delinquent account and when interest begins to accrue.
+The collections process for delinquent payments on a Use Agreement has a much shorter time due the inherent nature of the shorter term and typical one-time payment associated with the use for a one-time event.
+To discuss the collections process for a specific Use Agreement, contact the Real Estate Office.
+In the event of serious delinquency of a Use Agreement payment, contact the Office of the General Counsel and Real Estate Office to discuss the appropriate collection process, which may include referring the amount outstanding to a qualified collection agency or to conciliation court.